-7 The Lions of Tish-atal
+7 The lions of Tish-atal

-7.1 A Double Hypothesis about Tish-atal and Kumarbi
+7.1 A double hypothesis about Tish-atal and Kumarbi

-The architectural scope of the great Temple Terrace, its unparalleled state of conservation, the ideological link with the $\bar{a}bi$, the antiquity of the construction, and the long duration of its use all make the Urkesh complex something quite extraordinary for third-millennium Syro-Mesopotamia.
+The architectural scope of the great Temple Terrace; its unparalleled state of conservation; the ideological link with the $\bar{a}bi$; the antiquity of the construction and the long duration of its use - all of this make of the Urkesh complex something quite extraordinary for third millennium Syro-Mesopotamia.
 But there is one additional consideration that contributes to make this unique monument even more significant: the inference seems plausible to us that the lions of Tish-atal were part of a foundation deposit of precisely this Temple complex.
 If so, two important inferences can be drawn.
 First, we would be able to define a date range for the two objects and we can, conversely, attribute the building activities in the Terrace complex to a specific individual.
 Second, it is very probable that we can identify the tutelary deity of the Temple as Kumarbi.

-7.2 Provenance of the Lions
+7.2 Provenance of the lions

 The argument in support of the first suggestion, that the Tish-atal lions were part of the foundation deposit of Temple BA, depends on the following considerations.
 First, we can safely assume that the temple in question was located in Urkesh.
-(1) The document, written in Hurrian, states that Tish-atal, king of Urkesh, built the temple of NERGAL (Tis-atal, endan Urkes, purli NERGAL pastôm, ll.
+15 (1) The document, written in Hurrian, says that Tish-atal, king of Urkesh, built the temple of NERGAL (Tiš-atal, endan Urkeš, purli NERGAL paštôm, Il.
 1-6).
 It does not say where he built it, but the pattern of royal inscriptions is that such qualification is omitted when the monument in question is built in the capital city (mentioned in the royal title), and present (albeit not necessarily) when it is built outside of the capital city.
-Hence, we think it is safe to conclude that the temple for which the lions served as a foundation deposit had been built in Urkesh, and thus has to be located in Tell Mozan.
-(2) The two lions were purchased in 1948 in Amuda, not a major center for the antiquity trade at that time (nor subsequently).
-It seems reasonable, therefore, to assume that they came from a nearby major third-millennium site, and Tell Mozan is the only one that comes in question.
+16 Hence we think it is safe 17 to